makersinstitute/android-academy/instructions/w8d2 - EarthQuake App(2).md

     ```

-3. Change extractEarthquakes() method that accepts a single parameter and parsing JSON dari parameter
+3. Change extractEarthquakes() method that accepts a single parameter and parsing JSON from parameter
     ```

     ...